 Welcome to the Ocean Acidification Research Center

-Over the past 150 years human emissions of carbon dioxide (CO2) from processes and technologies developed during the Industrial Revolution has increased CO2 concentrations in the atmosphere from 280 to 385 parts per million (ppm).
+Over the past 150 years human emissions of carbon dioxide (CO2) from processes and technologies developed during the Industrial Revolution has increased CO2 concentrations in the atmosphere to 400 parts per million (ppm).

 This concentration of CO2 in the atmosphere is now greater than at any other time on Earth for at least the last 800,000 years and likely 20 million years.
 The 105 ppm increase that has occurred during this time is greater than the increase that occurred between the last ice age and the start of the Industrial Revolution, a period of approximately 20,000 years.

 As energy usage continues to increase as global economies expand and developing nations reach their energy consumption potential atmospheric CO2 levels will rise accordingly.

 In response to increased CO2 levels, the oceans have absorbed approximately 525 billion tons of CO2 from the atmosphere, or about one third of the anthropogenic carbon emissions released both from industrial processes (mostly fossil fuel burning) and changes in land use practices (deforestation and urbanization).
 This absorption of CO2 has mitigated warming in the atmosphere, but is having negative impacts on the chemistry and biology of the oceans.
 When CO2 is added to the oceans it lowers the pH causing the upper ocean to become more acidic.